rafalp/Misago/docs/settings/Core.md

 Limit of attachments that may be uploaded in single post.
 Lower limits may hamper image-heavy forums, but help keep memory usage by posting process.

+## `MISAGO_POST_SEARCH_FILTERS`

+List of post search filters that are used to normalize search queries and documents used in forum search engine.

 ## `MISAGO_POST_VALIDATORS`

 List of post validators used to validate posts.